Employer Unemployment Compensation Accounts

 NEW - Wage Reporting Tool

 ERIC works best with:

 - Microsoft Internet Explorer Version 11.0 for Windows.

 - Adobe Acrobat Reader DC

-In December 2016, legislation was passed to help ensure the future solvency of the Unemployment Insurance Trust Fund.
-This legislation increases the taxable wage base for the 2018 and 2019 calendar years from $9,000 to $9,500.
-This means effective first quarter 2018 employers will pay state unemployment taxes on the first $9,500 in actual (not prorated) wages paid to each of their covered employees.
-Payments for the first quarter of 2018 will be due April 30th.
-If you have questions, please call the Contribution Section at (614) 466-2319.
+Effective the first quarter of 2020, Ohio employers will pay state unemployment taxes on the first $9,000 in actual (not prorated) wages paid to each of their covered employees.
+Payments for the first quarter of 2020 will be due April 30.
+Employers with questions can call (614) 466-2319.

 ODJFS works hard to reduce improper payments, but we can't do it alone.
 If you are an employer, please respond accurately and timely to all agency requests for information.
 Doing so will help reduce improper payments and could also lower your unemployment tax rate.